CMU-17313Q/CMU-17313Q.github.io/docs/projects/P5/1_projectcheck.md

 You are expected to **achieve your core goal for this project**, and stretch goals as much as possible.
 We will work with you to adjust your goals during the checkpoint presentation to ensure that they are appropriate your team size and timeframe.

 As per previous project, ^^plan before you start coding^^.
 You should identify risks and requirements, and develop a collaboration plan and schedule.

 ## Checkpoint Presentation (80 pts)

-The recitation before Thanksgiving will be an open office hours.
-The subsequent recitation right after the due date of the recordings, we will be watching the recordings of your classmates checkin presentations in order to learn what others are doing and give advice.

 - Presentations are **7 minutes long**
 - Participation from all team members during the presentation is **required**